 Furthermore, the enlightened Portfolio PMO will understand that there are a number of common processes that are used for or accessed by a wide range of Projects.
 Processes such as booking meetings, creating task lists, tracking actions are common to all projects.
 Software projects may have routine processes such as creating Git Repos, building out test environments and running tests.
-Time can be saved (and quality can be increased) by automating these tasks.
+Time can be saved (and quality can be increased) by using workflow automation software to automate these tasks.

 Automation is a KPI that your PMO should be tracking

 With this in mind, I recommend adding a new metric to your PMO KPIs – % automated processes.
 If like me, you believe the role of the PMO is to be a catalyst for the business then you should be aiming to grow that metric month-on-month – freeing up valuable ‘human-hours’ to focus on making the business run faster.